Chernobyl disaster: Possible causes for the second explosion

-There were initially several hypotheses about the nature of the second explosion.
+There were initially several hypotheses about the nature of the second, larger explosion.
 One view was that the second explosion was caused by the combustion of hydrogen, which had been produced either by the overheated steam-zirconium reaction or by the reaction of red-hot graphite with steam that produced hydrogen and carbon monoxide.
 Another hypothesis, by Konstantin Checherov, published in 1998, was that the second explosion was a thermal explosion of the reactor due to the uncontrollable escape of fast neutrons caused by the complete water loss in the reactor core.
-A third hypothesis was that the second explosion was another steam explosion.
-According to this version, the first explosion was a more minor steam explosion in the circulating loop, causing a loss of coolant flow and pressure that in turn caused the water still in the core to flash to steam; this second explosion then caused the majority of the damage to the reactor and containment building.
-These ideas are discussed in further detail further down.